MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Update-MgBetaDirectory.md

       \[ActionUrl \<IMicrosoftGraphActionUrl\>\]: actionUrl
         \[(Any) \<Object\>\]: This indicates any property can be added to this object.
         \[DisplayName \<String\>\]: Brief title for the page that the links directs to.
-        \[Url \<String\>\]: The URL to the documentation or Azure portal page.
+        \[Url \<String\>\]: The URL to the documentation or Microsoft Entra admin center page.
       \[StepNumber \<Int64?\>\]: Indicates the position for this action in the order of the collection of actions to be taken.
       \[Text \<String\>\]: Friendly description of the action to take.
     \[Benefits \<String\>\]: An explanation of why completing the recommendation will benefit you.
-Corresponds to the Value section of a recommendation shown in the Azure AD portal.
+Corresponds to the Value section of a recommendation shown in the Microsoft Entra admin center.
     \[Category \<String\>\]: recommendationCategory
     \[CreatedDateTime \<DateTime?\>\]: The date and time when the recommendation was detected as applicable to your directory.
     \[CurrentScore \<Double?\>\]: The number of points the tenant has attained.